An open concept spanish living room in santa barbara | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 Interior design and decorating of a transitional Spanish-style home in Santa Barbara, California.

-I shot these photos to show how the completed corbel passageway looks from different vantage points.
+These photos show how the completed corbel passageway looks from different vantage points.

 thick plaster corbel details frame a view into an open concept floor plan of a Spanish-style home in Santa Barbara, California.